 For additional information on the Direct Stafford Loan program, please visit: https://studentaid.gov/.

 The parents of a dependent student may borrow up to the full Cost of Attendance minus other financial aid, for each academic year for a child matriculated into a degree or certificate program.
-Parent loans have a fixed interest rate of 6.28%.
+Parent Plus loans interest rates can be found on Studentaid.gov.
 Loan repayment begins within 60 days after disbursement.
 However, parents may request a deferment (from the federal Loan Origination Center) until six months after the student graduates or ceases to be enrolled in at least 6 credits.
 The standard repayment period is 10 years, however alternate repayment options are available.
 All borrowers are required to pay an origination fee.
 Currently the loan origination fee is 4.22% and is deducted from the face value of each loan borrowed.

 Parents (biological or adoptive) or stepparents (currently married to one of the biological or adoptive parents) of dependent matriculated students may borrow through this program.
 The student must be enrolled at least half time (6 credits per semester) and must maintain Satisfactory Academic Progress.
 The parent/ stepparent must have a positive credit history.
 Both the parent/stepparent and the student must be U.S. citizens or eligible non-citizens.
 Neither the parents/stepparent nor the student may be in default of a federal student loan or owe a repayment on a federal grant.
 The student must have filed a Free Application for Federal Student Aid (FAFSA) for the parent to be eligible for a PLUS loan.